Functional calculus for $C_{0}$-groups using (co)type: Introduction

 Finally, it seems somewhat unsatisfactory that there is such a rough division between functional calculus properties on Hilbert spaces and on UMD spaces, in the sense that one goes from a bounded $\HT^{\infty}$-calculus on Hilbert spaces to a bounded $\HT^{\infty}_{1}$-calculus on UMD spaces.
-One might expect a finer division of functional calculus results within the class of UMD spaces, and for instance on $\Ellp$-spaces one might hope that functional calculus properties improve as $p$ tends to $2$.
-The latter is indeed the case for symmetric contraction semigroups on $\Ellp$-spaces (see \cite{Carbonaro-Dragicevic13, Cowling83}).
+One might expect a finer division of functional calculus theorems within the class of UMD spaces, and on $\Ellp$-spaces one might hope that functional calculus properties improve as $p$ tends to $2$.
+The latter is indeed the case for symmetric contraction semigroups on $\Ellp$-spaces, cf.~\cite{Carbonaro-Dragicevic17, Cowling83}.

 In the present article we aim to address the issues above.
 We study $\HT^{\infty}$-calculus for generators of $C_{0}$-groups in terms of the type and cotype of the underlying Banach space (see Definition \ref{type and cotype}).
-Our main result, proved in Theorem \ref{main theorem}, is as follows.
+Our main result, proved as Theorem \ref{main theorem}, is as follows.
 (For the real interpolation space $\DAPQ$ see \eqref{real interpolation}).

 \begin{theorem} Let $-\ui A$ generate a $C_{0}$-group $(U(s))_{s\in\R}\subseteq\La(X)$ on a Banach space $X$ with type $p\in[1,2]$ and cotype $q\in[2,\infty)$.
 Let $\w>\theta(U)$.
 Then there exists a constant $C\geq 0$ such that $\DAPQBIG\subseteq\D(f(A))$ and